Calculating nonadiabatic couplings and Berry's phase by variational quantum eigensolvers: Experiment on a real quantum device

-Although we consider the 1-NAC throughout this section, we perform additional numerical demonstrations of our methods by simulating the quantum circuits to calculate the 1-NAC and 2-NAC of the hydrogen molecules and Berry's phase of a two-site spin model in Supplemental Material.
+Although we consider the 1-NAC throughout this section, we perform additional numerical demonstrations of our methods by simulating the quantum circuits to calculate the 1-NAC and 2-NAC of the hydrogen molecules and Berry's phase of a two-site spin model in Appendix~\ref{app: numerical simulation}.